-The ACLU of Rhode Island strongly supports this bill, which require juveniles sentenced as adults come before the parole board no later than fifteen years into their sentence.
+The ACLU of Rhode Island strongly supports this bill, which the Committee also passed last year.
+It requires that juveniles sentenced as adults come before the parole board no later than fifteen years into their sentence.

 The psychological research is clear that juveniles have an underdeveloped sense of responsibility, are more vulnerable to peer pressure, are less capable than adults of perceiving and comprehending long term consequences, and have much less control of their environment in ways that are transient and change with age.
 The imposition of very long prison sentences on a person under 18 years of age constitutes, in our view, cruel and unusual punishment and violates basic human rights standards.